ItsNash0/polymarket-api/README.md

 ## Order Types

-The API supports the following order types:
+The API supports different order types depending on whether you're placing a limit or market order:

+### Limit Order Types

 - **GTC (Good Till Cancel)**: Order remains active until filled or cancelled (default)
-- **GTD (Good Till Date)**: Order remains active until a specific date
+- **GTD (Good Till Date)**: Order remains active until a specific expiration date.
+Requires `expiration` timestamp in the request.

-**Note:** FOK (Fill or Kill) and FAK (Fill and Kill) order types require market orders with a different structure and are not yet implemented in this API.
+### Market Order Types

+- **FOK (Fill or Kill)**: Order must be filled completely immediately, or it is cancelled
+- **FAK (Fill and Kill)**: Order is filled as much as possible immediately, with any remaining unfilled portion cancelled

+**Note:**
+- Limit orders use `/api/orders/limit` endpoint with `price` and `size` parameters
+- Market orders use `/api/orders/market` endpoint with `amount` (USD) parameter
+- Market orders execute immediately at current market prices

 ## Project Structure